The deadly new coronavirus has reached the US. Here's how to protect yourself - Local News 8

 What started as a mystery virus last month in Wuhan, China, has now killed at least 17 people and infected hundreds more around the world.

-In the US, the first case of Wuhan coronavirus was confirmed Tuesday in Washington state — stoking fears of an outbreak in this country.
+In the US, the first case of Wuhan coronavirus was confirmed Tuesday in Washington state — a man in his 30s who is under observation — stoking fears of an outbreak in this country.

 So what are officials doing in the US, and how can you minimize your risk?